URseismology/Spec2Vec/README.md

 Developed specifically for geophysics and planetary exploration (but not limited to this domain), Spec2VEC addresses the "input" problem by systematically extracting information content from signal representations and and representing through a suit of numerical identities.
 It provides a transparent, physics-aware alternative to "black-box" deep learning models, ensuring that signal characterization remains consistent and reproducible.

-03/14/2026
+## Updates
-Updated Version 1 of this code base
+03/14/2026: Updated Version 0.2 that includes the main codebase with results of DAS application and Synthetic Geophysical Signals clustering.

 Contact: \
 Sayan Swar (sswar@ur.rochester.edu; https://github.com/PSU-Geofluids-Lab) \